Connect with others who understand.

 Treatment of Inflammatory Breast Cancer

-Chemotherapy, targeted therapy, and hormone therapy are the main treatments used for stage 4 IBC.
+Chemotherapy, targeted therapy, and hormone therapy are the main treatments for stage 4 IBC.
 Surgery and radiation therapy may be used, but these treatment options are less common for metastatic disease.

 Chemotherapy, Targeted Therapy, and Hormone Therapy